home-assistant/home-assistant.io/source/_integrations/tradfri.markdown

 {% endtip %}

 {% note %}
-There is currently no dedicated core integration for the Dirigera hub released in October, 2022.
+There is currently no dedicated core integration for the Dirigera hub released in October 2022.

-The Dirigera hub can however be integrated directly via the [HomeKit device](/integrations/homekit_controller/) integration.
+The Dirigera hub can, however, be integrated directly via the [HomeKit device](/integrations/homekit_controller/) integration.
 This configuration even provides events for motion sensors and buttons, which the original integration lacks.
 {% endnote %}